AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 :::

-As you can enable subdomains in service lists, we added boxes that reflect the status of each service:
+Since you can enable subdomains in service lists, we added boxes that reflect the status of each service:

 - **Fully enabled** is indicated by a white check mark on a green background
 - **Partially enabled** (enabled subdomains without the main domain) is marked with a green square on a white background